Danutzz8/Jquery-Carousel-Plugin/README.md

 # Jquery-Carousel-Plugin

-All working jquery carousel plug in with Slick() initialisation
+All working jquery carousel plug in with Slick() initialisation for intership project